alealexpro100/linux_install/README.md

 ## Contents of project:
 * auto-configs/ - Directory with working configs for auto installation.
 * bin/ - Tools for this script.
 They use only `alexpro100_lib.sh`.
-* bin/mirror_sync - Tools for making local mirror of packages.
 * bin/make_images - Create image with linux_install script.
 * custom/ - Your custom script and files.
 See `custom/README_custom.md`.
 * lib/ - Installation files.
 Easy-to-edit installation system.
-* orphaned/ - Old parts of script.
-Are kept for future usage.
 * tests/ - Testing scripts.
 See `tests/README_tests.md`.
-* install_sys.sh - Main script.
+* install_sys.sh - Install script.
 Requries profile for work.
 * profile_gen.sh - Profile generator.
 * private_parametres - File with private parametres.
-Your parametres.
 * public_parametres - File with public parametres.
-Do NOT delete it.
+Do NOT remove it.
 * version_install - Version of this script.

 ## Sources: